Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/clientside-interpolation.md

 This technique is implemented in the [BossRoom sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/).
 A brief implementation description is as follows (with further documentation available on the Boss Room GitHub page):
 :::

-Before we dive into code, let's define the GameObject composition model for player characers, and similarly AI characters, inside BossRoom:
+Before we dive into code, let's define the `GameObject` composition model for player characers, and similarly AI characters, inside BossRoom:
 - the first, a non-visual, `NetworkObject`.
 This `NetworkObject` contains both server and client `NetworkBehaviour` components, namely `ServerCharacterMovement.cs` and `ClientGenericMovement.cs.`
-(We'll refer to this `GameObject` as PC)
+(We'll refer to this `GameObject` as "PC")
 - the second, a visual `GameObject`.
 This `GameObject` will display the character's model & play animations.
-This is the `GameObject` which performs client-side interpolation (We'll refer to this as Graphics).
+This is the `GameObject` which performs client-side interpolation (We'll refer to this as "Graphics").
 -
-We first take a look at `NetworkCharacterState.cs`, a `NetworkBehaviour` component attached to a PC:
+We first take a look at `NetworkCharacterState.cs`, a `NetworkBehaviour` component attached to a "PC":

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/BossRoom/Scripts/Shared/Game/Entity/NetworkCharacterState.cs#L28-L36